bpamos/redis-terraform-projects/README.md

 ### Migration Scenarios
 - **Source: On-premises Redis → Target: Redis Cloud**
-  Use: `redis-cloud-riot` for complete migration pipeline
+  Use: `redis-cloud-riot` for migration pipeline

 - **Source: AWS ElastiCache → Target: Redis Cloud**
-  Use: `redis-cloud-migration-demo` for full environment
+  Use: `redis-cloud-migration-demo` for complete workflow with UI

 - **Source: Any Redis → Target: ElastiCache**
   Use: `elasticache-only` + `riot-tooling-only`